 As soon as you commit yourself to quitting then you need to bin anything you have that is associated with smoking – lighters, ashtrays and of course any cigarettes lying around.
 Give your house a good clean to rid it of the smell of smoke and begin a fresh new start.

 If at first you don’t succeed……try and try again

 It usually takes more than one attempt to give up smoking altogether.
 After all it is an addiction.
-Lancaster University conducted a trial in 2011 which revealed it takes on average 5 years and seven attempts to quit smoking altogether.
-So don’t be disheartened if the first go is not successful.
-Keep trying and keep thinking about the reasons it did not work the first time and commit to success the next time.
+Don’t be disheartened if the first go is not successful.
+Keep trying and establish why it didn’t work the first time.
+Then, commit to success the next time.